streelmanlab/scripts/scrna/README.md

 ## Introduction:

 ## Choosing the optimal clustering paramaters in Seurat (ChooseR)
 [ChooseR](https://github.com/rbpatt2019/chooseR) performs clustering at multiple resolutions and finds the optimal resolution that results in the highest number of clusters while the median silhoutte score of bootstraps is still high.
 I have modified the code to follow this same logic for multiple clustering parameters, not just resolution.
+The additional parameters that my code will evaulate are min.dist in Seurat's RunUMAP and k.param (n.neighbors) in Seurat's FindNeighbors.
 Additionally, I modified it to do follow the clustering workflow we use in the Streelmanlab.

 The first step is to use renv as described in ChooseR's [github](https://github.com/rbpatt2019/chooseR).
 I believe this creates a local R environment in the working directory.
+Next, modify the line in hb_chooseR.R that loads a Seurat object, to load the correct object that you want.
+Also modify the results path to be what you want.
+Next call ```bash hb_params.bash```, which will find all the combos of min.dist and n.neighbors, then it will create job scripts for each combo that calls hb_chooseR.R.
+Then, hb_chooseR.R will do clustering with bootstraps on multiple resolutions using the values of min.dist and n.neighbors it was given.
+It will save clustering results to intermediate rds files in some directories.
+When all jobs are complete, run ```hb_chooser_collect.R``` to read those results from the rds files and see which clustering parameters are optimal.
+Note that you will probably have to modify the paths in hb_chooser_collect.R.

 ## Splitting pools of individuals into single indviduals
 ### With Genotype Information (demuxlet)